Zerobrofan/Support-Chatbot-using-AWS-Lex-and-Connect/README.md

 4. **You can also perform a `Voice Call` with the chatbot, but ensure your voice is clear.**

 ## 📖 Scenario: Booking a Car Rental
-This section showcases an example use case for the Lex chatbot, keep in mind you can use it to book a hotel in the same manner.
+This section showcases an example use case for the Lex chatbot, keep in mind you can use it to book a hotel in the same manner. <br>
-** NOTE ❗: Try to follow this conversation path closely otherwise the chatbot'll encounter an error end the convo. **
+***NOTE ❗: Try to follow this conversation path closely otherwise the chatbot'll encounter an error end the convo.***

 ```yaml
 Customer has joined the chat